Antônio Pires Ferreira

 Antônio Pires Ferreira (1799–1877) was an important farmer from the states of Piauí and Maranhão.
 He built Engenho Paraíso, the most important engenho from Maranhão and household for the maranho-piauiense branch of the Pires Ferreira family.

 Biography

-Antônio Pires Ferreira was born on 21 January 1799 on Santo Agostinho farm, São Bernardo (today, Magalhães de Almeida).
+Antônio Pires Ferreira was born on 21 January 1799 on fazenda Santo Agostinho, São Bernardo (today, Magalhães de Almeida).
 He was the son of José Pires Ferreira with Marianna de Deus Castro Diniz, being the youngest of the four siblings.

 He inherited the Santo Agostinho, Bacuri, Sambaíba, Santa Maria, Santo Inácio and Melancias farms from his father and became a farmer himself.
 He also incorporated the São Felipe and Capim farms to his property.
 He used slave labor to produce and process sugar, rice, cotton, cachaça, cassava, babaçu, carnaúba and he also had cattle.